RYN Iron Condor Strategy

 - What is a iron condor on RYN?

 - A iron condor on RYN is the iron condor strategy applied to RYN (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With RYN stock trading near $19.82, the strikes shown on this page are snapped to the nearest listed RYN chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With RYN stock at $21.63 on the most recent close, the strikes shown on this page are snapped to the nearest listed RYN chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are RYN iron condor max profit and max loss calculated?